Why Use Course Reserves?

 Does the library have a record of the books placed on reserve during a previous semester?

 The Library Course Reserves tool on myCourses has a record of the items used within the past few semesters.
 If you are looking for a record of a reserve request made longer ago, it may be possible for Reader Services staff to retrieve that information.
-Please contact the Libraries' Course Reserves staff at for assistance.
+Please contact the Libraries' Course Reserves staff for assistance.

 Can I place my own copy of a book or DVD on reserve?